salvoravida/redux-first-history/README.md

 With `redux-first-history`, you can mix components that get history from wherever, they will always be tunneled to *state.router.location* !

-# Main features

-* 100% one source of truth (store)
-* No syncronization depending on rendering lifecicle (ConnectedRouter)
-* No React dependency (we want history to be always in store!)
-* 100% one-way data flow (only dispatch actions!)
-* improve React shallowCompare as there is only one "location"
-* support react-router v4 and v5
-* support @reach/router 1.2.1
-* support mix react-router & @reach-router in the same app.
-* fast migration from existing project, with same `LOCATION_CHANGE` and push actions (taken from RRR)
-* handle Redux Travelling from devTools (that's a non sense in production, but at the end of the day this decision it's up to you ...)
-* custom opions and blazing fast  (ok, every lib should have these features, that's true :D)

 # Options